helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 ### How Transmit Reward Scaling is Used

-Its very important to understand that this is not a reward scaling for ALL rewards a Hotspot will receive, it is scaling for a specific transmission and it effects the witnesses and transmitter.
+It's very important to understand that this is not a reward scaling for ALL rewards a Hotspot will receive, it is scaling for a specific transmission and it effects the witnesses and transmitter.
 Hotspots with low transmit reward scaling can still be very high earners if they can witness Hotspots with high transmit reward scaling.
 This will work best when implemented in conjunction with